thirteensuits/hardbank-frontend-v0.25/README.md

-# HardBank -- manifesting on-chain commerce.
+# HardBank -- realizing full-chain commerce.

-This is Version 0.1 of HardBank.
+This is Version 0.25 of HardBank.
 Our frontend was built thanks to the open-source resources provided by the following:

 The Stripes NFT: https://github.com/The-Stripes-NFT/